AAFaiyaz/crypto-dash/README.md

 ---

-## 🖼️ Preview

-> *Replace the image link below once you upload your screenshot.*

----

----

 ## 📖 About Crypto Dash

 Crypto Dash is a simple, clean, and responsive **React application** that displays **live cryptocurrency market data** using the **CoinGecko API**.